Bheem-Works/UnitTesting/test/TestTrack.md

     Algorithm : Total > not divisible by 2 return empty > find the half > create a two new empty array  & sum varaible > use greedy methods > for > if : greater than half > push to set 1 if not then push to set 2 > return ;

     ### U GAVE LEARNED ABOUT THE GREEDY METHODS AND HOW TO USE THE WHILE LOOPS

+    ## Date : may 20 Wednesday || MexicanWave
+    Question in English : In this simple Kata your task is to create a function that turns a string into a Mexican Wave.
+You will be passed a string and you must return an array of strings where an uppercase letter is a person standing up.

+    Algorithm : emptyArrayForStore > loop through > use the continue if it is white space > conver it to the new array by using split > convert it to the upperCase > and join it

+    ###  I HAVE LEARNED ABOUT THE CONTINUE AND HOW THE SPLIT WORKS.
+    > Split : helps to create a refresh new array after each calls.
+Conitnue: it helps to skip the loops and continue;